433 Hay Street

 Fayetteville, NC 28301

 Through the Budget Chronicles webpage, citizens have the opportunity to be a part of an open, transparent process that will help shape the upcoming fiscal year for the City of Fayetteville and the services provided to citizens.
-On this page is an informative FAQ section, presentations from Council's budget meetings, a budget schedule, and the FY2011-2011, FY2011-2012 and , FY2012-2013 adopted budgets.
+On this page is an informative FAQ section, presentations from Council's budget meetings and past presentations from the FY2011-2012, FY2012-2013 and FY2013-2014 adopted budgets.

 The budget process begins and ends with the City's Strategic Plan, which is a roadmap employed by many local governments to guide the use of money, personnel and resources to realize a shared vision of the future.

-The money comes from a variety of places, with the most, 42%, in ad valorem taxes (property taxes).
-The remainder is:
+The money comes from a variety of sources, with the most, 42%, in ad valorem taxes (property taxes).

 Most of the money goes to personnel, including payroll, healthcare, and other employee related functions.